 - First of all, you want to identify the things that trigger your allergies the most and to try to avoid those.

 - Another would be to buy local honey.

 As far as what you are eating – try eating foods in season that grow in your local area.
 This can help desensitize your body to some of the local triggers.

 Closing doors and windows when you have a family member mowing the yard.
-This is a huge one because mowing seems to stir up allergens into the air.
+This is a huge one because mowing seems to stir up allergens into the air that the wind carries into your house.

 My own daughter’s allergies had gotten to such a point that she had to use inhalers and we didn’t like that.
 So we started using Lemon, Lavender & Peppermint.
 Additionally, we also used the mix mentioned above with peppermint and eucalyptus, in a diffuser, in her room at night.
 Those 2 things helped to open up her airways and put off the use of medications as much as possible.
 If you’re already in a state where your allergies are acting up, some of those essential oils can help to open your airway and get better oxygenation.

 These things won’t cure the allergy.
 You still have to figure out what the irritating factor is.
 These things are simply giving your body the tools to do the hard work.
 Sometimes, you may not always be able to remove medications completely.
 Oftentimes, if you have multiple allergic reactions occurring try to remove the worst triggers.
 This will help your body calm down and have fewer allergic reactions, fortifying your immune system.

 What can you do to fortify your immune system during allergy season?

 To fortify your immune system, cruciferous vegetables are really important.
 That’s cabbage, cauliflower, broccoli, kale.
 Vitamin C-laden fruits are really good – so berries, oranges and lemons.
 These are also antioxidant-rich foods.

 Make Your Own Essential Oil Allergy Bomb